 WE ARE working closely with the hospitals and universities to promote, influence and take advantage of the city’s new Innovation District.

-WE WILL continue to promote and work with stakeholders from a variety of backgrounds to create innovative solutions to challenges through our award winning Innovation Labs process.
+WE ARE working with stakeholders from a variety of backgrounds to create innovative solutions to challenges through our award winning Innovation Labs process.

-WE WILL investigate the creation of a city Living Lab in the South Bank to test new innovation prior to large scale deployment.
+WE WILL investigate the creation of a city Living Lab to test new innovation prior to large scale deployment.

-WE WILL extend our public engagement work to make sure citizens are involved at every stage.
+WE WILL extend our public engagement work to ensure more citizens are involved at every stage.